PoCInnovation/Workshops/software/09.Svelte/README.md

 All the required information to install dependencies can be found in [SETUP.md](./SETUP.md).

-> :bulb: You may want to take a look at the Svelte [tutorial](https://svelte.dev/tutorial/basics) and [documentation](https://svelte.dev/docs) for this workshop.
+> 💡 You may want to take a look at the Svelte [tutorial](https://svelte.dev/tutorial/basics) and [documentation](https://svelte.dev/docs) for this workshop.

 ## Step 1 - Your first component